mrtillman/counter-culture.auth/README.md

 ## Getting Started

-Counter-culture.secure is a REST API designed to issue, validate, renew and cancel OAuth 2.0 security tokens.
+**`counter-culture.secure`** is a REST API designed to issue, validate, renew and cancel OAuth 2.0 security tokens.
 All endpoints require a valid bearer token.
 To obtain a token, developers should first [register an app](https://geeks.counter-culture.io/register) and then [send an authorization request](https://github.com/mrtillman/counter-culture.secure/wiki/How-To-Send-an-Authorization-Request).

 You can try it out using [Postman](https://learning.getpostman.com/).
 Please see the [API docs](https://documenter.getpostman.com/view/1403721/S1a7X6L7).